 - Kalofer, a village of around 3,600 people, is located roughly 65 km.
 (38 miles) from Bulgaria’s second-largest city, Plovdiv.
 Local buses link the cities.

-- We divided our time between the Iliikova House and Stara Planina Hotel.
+- We divided our time between the Iliikova House and Stara Planina Hotel (affiliate links).
 At the former, we enjoyed Tony and Stefan’s home’s stunning forest views, and pretty garden courtyard.
 The couple even took the time to show us how to make Bulgarian yogurt.
 At the latter guesthouse, we appreciated Stoyan’s and his family’s warm hospitality, and their willingness to introduce us to Kalofer residents who shared aspects of Bulgarian culture with us (lace-making and rakija-distilling).
 The family also shared a bounty of plump, home-grown tomatoes with us, which we joyfully included in the Shopska Salads that we feasted upon several times per week.

 - Kalofer has an an ATM machine, as well as an assortment of small, family-owned grocery stores where you can purchase food and essentials.
 A friendly vendor also sells fresh fruit and vegetable at a single stand (near the bus stop) which we regularly frequented during the summer months.
 On Thursdays, there’s a larger outdoor market where multiple vendors offer produce, and homemade goods such as honey and liqueur.
 For a larger range of grocery-shopping options, we took a bus to Karlovo, a significantly larger town of about 25,000 people.